-- As a condition of maintaining your status as an Instructor Trainer, US Sailing requires that you register for a background check through the NCSI upon acceptance into the course and every 2 years thereafter.
+- As a condition of maintaining your status as an Instructor Trainer, US Sailing requires that you register for a background check first upon acceptance into the course and every 2 years thereafter.

-These materials will be sent prior to the course:
+These materials will be delivered prior to the course:

 REQUIREMENTS FOR SUCCESSFUL COMPLETION OF COURSE & CERTIFICATION